addulac/phd/source/14_netprop.md

 Table \ref{table:me_gofit} reports the value of the power-law goodness of fit for \imb\ and \ifm\ in the global case (left) and in the local case (right).
 The precision of the test was set to $\epsilon = 0.03$.
 It appears that for both models, the global preferential attachment is only verified for networks generated from datasets where the property was observed, namely in Network1 with p-value equal to 0.9 for \imb\ and 1 for \ifm, and in Blogs with a p-value equal to 1 for both models; the property is not verified in Network2 and in Manufacturing, where the p-values are equal to 0.
 This is in accordance with Proposition 2.1 according to which both \ifm\ and \imb\ do not satisfy global preferential attachment.
 However, these models are able to capture this property if it exists in the training datasets.
 Moreover, one can observe that, in the local case, \imb\ complies with the preferential attachment with $p$-values equal or close to 1 for the four networks, while \ifm\ obtained low p-values for the networks that were less locally bursty (respectively 0 for Network2 and 0.3 for Manufacturing).
 In addition, the power-law coefficients $\alpha$ are significantly greater for \imb\ than for \ifm, and specially for the bursty networks Network1 and Blogs.

 Figure \ref{fig:me_local} illustrates the local preferential attachment for Network1 (top) and Network2 (bottom) estimated with \imb\ (left) and \ifm\ (right).
 The shape of the local degree distributions appears more linear for \imb\ and with more fluctuations for \ifm.
 This illustrates the fact that \ifm\ does not capture local preferential attachment whereas \imb\ does, as stated in Proposition \ref{prop:IMBlocal}.

 \input{source/figures/chap4/corpus/me_deg}

 #### Generating process
 In Figure \ref{fig:burst_immsb} and \ref{fig:burst_ilfm} we show respectively for IMMSB and ILFM the evolution of the local preferential attachment following the definition given in section \ref{sec_4:local_me}, for the networks Manufacturing and Networks1 and for two different values of the generating process at step $p$ ($p$ is given as a percentage of $N$ in the plots).
 For IMMSB one can see on figure \ref{fig:burst_immsb}, that the probability of generating new links increases with the degree.
 However, for ILFM, one can observe, on figure \ref{fig:burst_ilfm}, some classes where the preferential attachment is no true such as for the class 3 in Manufacturing where the probability to generate new links decreases with the degree or contains some plateau.
-For Networks1, the probability to generate new links increase in average because the model is fitted with a networks where the preferential attachment is present.
+For Networks1, the probability to generate new links increases in average because the model is fitted with a networks where the preferential attachment is present.
 However, on can see that the increase of the probability is not as clear than for IMMSB.
-The value of the probability fluctuate and reach some plateau.
+The value of the probability fluctuate and reaches some plateau.
 The interpretation of these results with regard to the properties that we asses for the local preferential attachment is that IMMSB is better adapted than ILFM to capture the local preferential attachment.

 \begin{figure}[h]